SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/product/add-product.md

                   </td>

                   <td>
                     This toggle is turned off by default.
-If the product you are adding is a hazardous material, then turn on this toggle and enter the necessary information as explained in the Hazardous Materials tab.
+If the product you are adding is a hazardous material, then turn on this toggle and enter the necessary information as explained in the Hazardous product details tab.
                   </td>
                 </tr>
               </tbody>